 Now, let us look at the challenges of multi-cloud.
 Multi-cloud can be overwhelming for IT managers and with a complex mix of fragmented environments.
 Also, it can lead to complications, spiraling costs, and confusion.
 The primary concerns for enterprises are that of security, reliability, and performance in a multi-cloud environment.
 Therefore, the foremost step would be to mitigate these challenges by creating a consolidated view of business and IT performance across all cloud instances that are functioning at any given time.
 And while it sounds fairly easy, the complexities of IT environments arising from the following must be addressed.

 - Vast amounts of data, applications, and infrastructure being moved to the cloud

 - Different cloud deployment models like public, private, or hybrid

 - Confidentiality and complexity issues of workloads being moved to the cloud

-Even as more companies adopt multi-cloud and cloud-native infrastructure for gaining cost advantage or strategic flexibility, leaders will need better and faster IT tools to discover and manage cloud resources to ensure better service levels and visibility.
+Even as more companies adopt Multi-cloud IT Discovery support and cloud-native infrastructure for gaining cost advantage or strategic flexibility, leaders will need better and faster IT tools to discover and manage cloud resources to ensure better service levels and visibility.